nelsonjchen/fntoggle/README.md

 ## License
 The Schism tracker code is GPL2 but wow a bunch of it looks to be the product of disassembling the Keyboard Preference Pane anyway like me.
 Regardless, this project is probably GPL2.

 I don't know if the CC-BY-SA code I used from the StackOverflow example counts.
-It's very reference material.
+It's very reference material and the Oracle v.
+Google legal battle judgement would have probably said this is just me looking at how to use an API and not like making a mathematical representation or something.